bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_39.png)

-Now you have verified that both Extract and Replicat are running.
+...Now you have verified that both Extract and Replicat are running.
 Exit from GGSCI

 ## Monitor Data Changes